How We’re Bringing Power and Industrial Expertise into Canada

 Q: What are you excited about in the Canada power and industrial markets?

 It’s certainly exciting times for power and industrial projects in Canada.
-Because of our carbon pollution pricing policies, government funding and a drive toward ESG-friendly programs, most of our major clients are working toward decarbonization.
+Because of our carbon pollution pricing policies, government funding and a drive toward environmental, social, governance-friendly programs, most of our major clients are working toward decarbonization.
 I'm seeing a lot of projects in carbon capture, carbon sequestration, hydrogen small modular reactors, renewable natural gas and hydrogen blending.
 These are all what we call “new energies.”
 We’re also seeing a push for electrification in the power and industrial sectors.
 For example, the move from natural gas compressor stations, which advance the flow of natural gas using traditional gas-powered units, toward electric-powered units.
 That’s a major emitter in Western Canada and into the United States, where a lot of natural gas is produced and transported.
 There is a push to build EV charging stations and supporting infrastructure, backed with a robust grid delivering green energy from wind, solar, battery storage, hydrogen and natural gas with carbon capture technology.

 Historically, our utility clients were solely focused on traditional power delivery, and industrial clients were focused on the upstream, midstream and downstream of their products.
 Now you’re seeing both of sectors focus on the same type of work, which are these new energy and decarbonization projects.
 So, they really are complementing each other, working with each other, and it presents a lot of opportunity.
 In addition, the Canadian government and provincial government authorities are providing funding for decarbonization technology advancement and green energy projects, including programs that partner with rural and remote, indigenous, and underrepresented communities, through the Low Carbon Economy Fund.